usydroboticsclub/intro/README.md

 4. Choose 'Use windows' default console window' when you get to it.
 5. Leave the rest of the config as is.
 ### MacOSX
-1. If you're on MacOSX, you'll need to start by downloading git.
-Go here: <https://git-scm.com/downloads>
+1. If you're on MacOSX, you'll need to start by installing Homebrew, which then can install git, so copy this link: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-2. Click the installer.
-I don't MacOSX much, so if someone could fill in this part I'd be grateful.
+2. Open up Terminal, which can be found through Spotlight, paste the link and then press enter.
+(You might need to enter your computer password)
+3. Next press enter when prompted, and let the terminal install Homebrew.
+You'll know this is over when you stop getting prompts.
+4. Type `brew install git` into terminal and press enter, this is installing Git.
+Just let the computer do its thing and you're done.
 ### Linux
 1. Follow the instructions here: <https://git-scm.com/downloads>
 2. If you're using Linux, I'm assuming you know what the terminal, `apt`, and `sudo` are.
 If not, well, ask me.